 Thumb your nose at people who say that whole life is, or has been, a shitty investment.
 I’d say that, today, a well designed dividend-paying whole life policy is an excellent buy.

-March 18th, 2011 | by David | No Comments
+_________________________March 18th, 2011 | by David | No Comments